The first example demonstrates how pyCart and other CAPE interfaces generate

 The geometry used for this shape is a simple capped cylinder with 4890 faces

 and three components.
-The surface triangulation, bullet.tri
+The surface triangulation, bullet.tri, is shown

 below.